ArdalanAhanchi/Cuda_Vector_Addition_Extra/README.md

 ## Parser
 Parser is a program which reads the output data of the program, parses it, and can filter out / print specific data.
 In this implementation, it calculates FLOPS and prints them out to stdout.

+## Directories
+* build     :   Contains the fully built binaries (executables).
+* doc       :   Contains the report and documentations.
+* results   :   Contains the test results gathered from running the test scripts.
+* src       :   Contains the source code for the implementations.
+* test      :   Contains bash scripts used for gathering data.